Or for more information:

 What needs to be shared?

 You need to be specific.
-Each stakeholder group have different priorities and therefore must be supplied with only the details that they are interested in.
+Each stakeholder group has different priorities, so they must be supplied with only the details that they are interested in.

-For example, your high-level executives will be particularly interested in the ROI on your project.
-But providing this information to your team is not likely to resonate, as they will probably be more interested in the status of the project.
+For example, your high-level executives will be particularly interested in your project’s ROI.
+However, providing this information to your team is not likely to resonate, as they will probably be more interested in the project’s status.

-Takeaway: List all of your different stakeholder groups that need to be informed and note for each one the information that they need to know.
+Takeaway: List all of your different stakeholder groups that need to be informed and note the information that each one needs to know.

 How often should it be shared?